gavincmartin/adcs-simulation/README.md

 ## Software Documentation
 The Sphinx Python documentation generator was used to create HTML-based documentation for the code written here.
-For an overview of the project, it is suggested to start with the [modules](docs/modules.html) page (at docs/modules.html).
+For an overview of the project, it is suggested to start with the [modules](https://gavincmartin.github.io/adcs-simulation/modules.html) page.

 This repository is a product of the ASE 372K (Attitude Dynamics) course final project.